MicrosoftDocs/cloud-adoption-framework/docs/relocate/select.md

 ## Next step

-You've selected a relocation method and the tools to relocate your workload.
+You selected a relocation method and the tools to relocate your workload.
 Move on to the Migrate step to execute the relocation using these tools.

 > [!div class="nextstepaction"]
 > [Migrate](migrate.md)